rdsubhas/serialize_has_many/README.md

 # SerializeHasMany

-Serialize `has_many` relationships into a single column while still doing attributes, validations, callbacks, nested forms and fields_for.
-Easy NoSQL.
+Serializes `has_many` relationships into a single column while still doing attributes, validations, callbacks, nested forms and fields_for.
+Easy NoSQL with ActiveRecord.

 ## Installation